Skip to header Skip to Content Skip to Footer

 Neuroglobin, the “emergency oxygen tank” in our brains, is a lesson learned from deep-diving marine mammals.

-The groups of Dr. Micheal Tift, Dr. Pierre Le Pabic, and Dr. Ying Wang are collaborating to demystify how the protein neuroglobin maintains sufficient oxygen supplies to the brains of whales and seals during hours of deep diving.
+The groups of Dr. Michael Tift, Dr. Pierre Le Pabic, and Dr. Ying Wang are collaborating to demystify how the protein neuroglobin maintains sufficient oxygen supplies to the brains of whales and seals during hours of deep diving.
 The knowledge obtained from this research could lead to the discovery of nature-inspired pharmaceutical intervention of human brain hypoxia (insufficient oxygen) in strokes and TBIs.
 This project is supported by the UNCW Brain Health Resilient Research Hub Grant, the UNCW Cahill Grant, and the UNCW Marine Mammal Stranding Program.

 Collaborative effort led by Dr. Kara Yopak and Dr. Rachel Kohman to investigate neuroplasticity, or the brain's ability to adapt, grow, and stabilize cellular networks that expand the brain’s functional capabilities and promote resilience to brain disorders like neurodegenerative disease.
 The team evaluates neuroplasticity in both traditional preclinical models and nontraditional models (e.g., sharks) to advance knowledge on neuroplasticity regulation across species.
 The research goal is to identify common and divergent processes that shape neuroplasticity across vertebrates.
 Such knowledge has high translational potential to develop effective neuroplasticity-based therapies as a way to increase resilience against insults to brain health.
 This research program is supported by the UNCW Brain Health Resilient Research Hub Grant and is seeking support through the National Science Foundation (NSF).